HIXMAN/test-driven-development-example/README.md

 ###Parser must work together

 Ok, we have a bunch of awesome parsers but they have to be sticked together because they must be executed sequentially for the same text.
 Lets create a ParserRunner to run a few parser against the same text.
 Check ParserRunnerTest.php

+##STEP 17

+###Implementing ParserRunner

+Acording to our test suite we need a new class called ParserRunner.
+Lets create it. check ParserRunner.php